-Find out about the side effects of radiotherapy for nasal and sinus cancer and how to cope with the effects.
+Find out about the side effects of radiotherapy for nasal and sinus cancer and how to cope with them.

 When you get side effects

-The side effects of radiotherapy usually come on gradually during your course of treatment.
-Most people do have side effects with radiotherapy to the nasal cavity and paranasal sinuses.
-They will usually be at their worst at the end of the course of treatment.
+The side effects of radiotherapy usually come on during treatment.
+Most people do have side effects with radiotherapy.
+They are usually at their worst at the end of the course of treatment.

-It is a good idea to discuss possible side effects with your specialist, nurse or radiographer before you start the treatment.
-You may feel more confident if you know that plans have already been made, to help you through the treatment.
-For example, you might need medicines to control soreness and liquid food to make sure you are getting the nutrition you need to get better.
+Discuss possible side effects with your specialist, nurse or radiographer.
+Do this before starting treatment.
+You may feel more confident if you know that plans are in place to help you through treatment.
+For example, you might need medicines to control soreness.
+Or you might need liquid food to make sure you are getting the nutrition you need to get better.

 General side effects

-Some people having radiotherapy to the head or neck area get very tired during their treatment course.
-This is partly due to the radiotherapy but many people also find it hard to eat properly and tend to feel weak.
+Some people get very tired during their treatment course.
+This is partly due to the radiotherapy, but many people also find it hard to eat.
+They tend to feel weak.

-Check with your radiotherapy department before putting any lotions, powders or creams on skin in the area being treated with radiotherapy.
+Do not put on any lotions, powders or creams on the skin in the treatment area.
+Check with your radiotherapy department first.
 If you have any soreness, some creams or lotions might make things worse.
-Your nurses or radiographers at the radiotherapy department can give you helpful creams to soothe your skin.
+The staff at the radiotherapy department can give you creams to soothe your skin.

-Your mouth and throat are likely to become increasingly sore and the lining may break down (get ulcerated) as you go through your treatment.
-If you are having radiotherapy with chemotherapy you are even more likely to get a very sore mouth and throat.
+Your mouth and throat are likely to become increasingly sore.
+The lining may break down (get ulcerated) as you go through your treatment.
+This might be worse if you're having radiotherapy with chemotherapy (chemoradiotherapy).

 You might need strong painkillers such as morphine.
 Some people have morphine through a pump.

-Your doctor might also prescribe a gel that forms a protective coating over the inside of your mouth, a bit like a dressing.
+Your doctor might also prescribe a gel.
+It forms a protective coating over the inside of your mouth, a bit like a dressing.
 This can make your mouth less painful and can make it easier to eat and drink.

-Mouth care is very important with this type of treatment.
-Your nurse or radiographer will give you mouthwashes and will advise you on how to use them.
-Try to do this as often as you are asked to.
-The temptation is to leave it if your mouth is very sore.
-But it is very important to use them to prevent infection.
+Mouth care is important for this type of treatment.
+Your nurse or radiographer will give you mouthwashes and will tell you on how to use them.
+Try to do this as often.
+The temptation is to leave it if your mouth is sore.
+But it is important to use them to prevent infection.

-As your course of radiotherapy goes on, you may have a lot of difficulty chewing and swallowing because your mouth and throat are sore.
+As your course of radiotherapy goes on, you may have a lot of difficulty chewing and swallowing.
+This is because your mouth and throat might be sore.
 You can have a liquid diet if you feel it would help.

-If you feel you can still swallow then you can have these feeds by mouth.
-But many people find they need tube feeding, just to keep their calorie intake up.
+You can have these feeds by mouth if you feel you can still swallow.
+But many people find they need tube feeding to keep their calorie intake up.
 You can have tube feeding by:

 - nasogastric tube - your doctor can put a tube up your nose and down into your stomach